html2rss/html2rss/README.md

 ## Development Helpers

 1. `bin/setup`: installs dependencies and sets up the development environment.
-2. `bin/guard`: automatically runs rspec, rubocop and reek when a file changes.
-3. for a modern Ruby development experience: install [`ruby-lsp`](https://github.com/Shopify/ruby-lsp) and integrate it to your IDE.
+2. for a modern Ruby development experience: install [`ruby-lsp`](https://github.com/Shopify/ruby-lsp) and integrate it to your IDE.

 For example: [Ruby in Visual Studio Code](https://code.visualstudio.com/docs/languages/ruby).